tronprotocol/documentation-en/docs/index.md

 Please confirm and input your permission id, if input y or Y means default 0, other non-numeric characters will cancel transaction.
 ```

 This command returns the transaction of transferring TRX.
 After confirmation, enter `y` to confirm, and other letters indicate to cancel the transaction.
-If you enter `y`, then according to the prompt, choose which account's private key to use for signing, and finally enter the password to complete the signature of the transaction, and wallet-cli will send the signed transaction to the java-tron node.
+If you enter `y`, then according to the prompt, choose which account's private key to use for signing, and finally enter the password to complete the signature of the transaction, and wallet-cli will send the signed transaction to the Java-tron node.
 ```json=
 Please confirm and input your permission id, if input y or Y means default 0, other non-numeric characters will cancel transaction. y